Subscribe for Real-World Readiness

 The Myth: You can quickly lower your pet's body temperature by throwing a cool, wet washcloth or towel over them.

 The Fact: Dogs and cats absolutely hate being trapped under wet, heavy fabric.
-Worse, if the water isn’t constantly evaporating, that thick wet towel actually traps their body heat against their fur, essentially creating a sauna effect.
-Plus, they will just shake it off and leave a wet rag on your floor.
+Even worse, if the water isn't constantly evaporating, that thick wet towel actually traps their body heat against their fur, essentially creating a sauna effect.
+Plus, they'll just shake it off and leave a wet rag on your floor.

 The Fix: Let animals cool themselves down on their own terms.
 A pressure-activated, self-cooling gel pet mat absorbs your pet's body heat the exact second they lie down on it, without requiring any messy water or electricity.

-Myth 5: Chugging room-temperature water lowers your body temperature
+Myth 5: Chugging room-temperature water lowers body temperature

 The Myth: Because we lose a lot of fluids through sweat, drinking ample amounts of tap water will cool you down.